 Jane Litterick continued to live in Quarry Road until her death in 2006, aged 73.

-The landlords are apparently going to re-develop the site into flats and a shop below.
-Over the years Buyrite has had three premises, two in Talisman Square and the present one in Station Road.
+The landlords have decided to re-develop the site into flats and a shop below.
+Over the years Buyrite had three premises: two in Talisman Square and the final one in Station Road.

-“It will be a sad day when I finally close because I really do like the customers here in Kenilworth.
-It’s a really nice place to have a shop”.
+Arthur said: “They have made up their minds, but I’m okay with that.
+I feel like it’s the right time for me to retire; I can’t say anything bad about the landlords because they have been good to me over the years.”
+He added: “It will be a sad day when I finally close because I really do like the customers here in Kenilworth.
+It’s a really nice place to have a shop.”

-Like most businesses which are about to close, he expects a busy last few weeks before the shutters go-up, which was originally set for 25th March, but was extended by the landlords for a month.
+Like most businesses which are about to close, he expected a busy last few weeks before the shutters go-up, which was originally set for 25th March, but was extended by the landlords for a month.
 They even opened on Sundays to help get rid of the stock.
-“Takings are already up now they know I’m going!” he laughed.
+He remarked: “Takings are already up now they know I’m going!”

-The arrival of Wilkinson’s (now Wilco) dead opposite in 2011, actually helped his shop’s fortunes.
-It did him a great favour.
-If Wilco haven’t got something, people would just walk across the road and see if he had it in stock.
-If not, Arthur would always say “We’ll have it in by Monday”.
-Wilco, without doubt increased Buyrite’s footfall.
+The arrival of Wilkinson (later re-named Wilko, now B&M), opposite the shop in 2011, actually did him a great favour.
+If they haven’t got something, people would just walk across the road and see if he had it in stock.
+If not, Arthur would always say: “We’ll have it in by Monday.”
+Wilko, without doubt increased Buyrite’s footfall.

 Kenilworth Vibes Goes ‘Viral’

-Cyril Hobbins, a well-known Kenilworth resident wrote; “I shall pop in for ‘Four Candles’ before you shut the shop for good”
+Cyril Hobbins (The late) – A well-known Kenilworth resident wrote: “I shall pop in for ‘Four Candles’ before you shut the shop for good.”

 Ann Hunt – “So sad yesterday to see Arthur putting up ‘closing down’ posters in his window.
 He has been an absolute stalwart of the local retail landscape for so many years.
 I for one will miss him!”